frypatch/The-Price-of-Remembering/book/CHAPTER_08.md

 After yesterday, every street in Imre felt greener, every errand a possible encounter.
 I told myself she would be there.
 Of course she would.

 But noon came and Denna did not.
 The city spun on heedlessly as I wandered past the bakery where we’d shared a sweetroll and through the alley’s hush where her laugh had once echoed.
-With each step, expectation faded and old uncertainty crept in where promise had been.
+As I walked, expectation faded and old uncertainty crept in where the promise had been.

 I found myself back at Anker’s by habit.
 Laurel was setting fresh bread on a table and caught my eye.

 “Kvothe,” she said quietly, pausing with tray in hand.
 “I’ve something for you.
 A message, left this morning.”
-She held out a page folded small and neat, still faintly warm from her palm.
+She held out a page folded small and neat.

-Denna’s hand.
+It was written in Denna’s hand.
 Just two words, hurried yet careful as string drawn tight.

 > “Next time.”